black-sheep-dev/harbour-sailhub/README.md

 ![](doc/images/github_personal_access_token.png)

+## Dependencies (EMOJI)
+This package depends on an emoji pack I released on OpenRepos using the emojis from [Twitter Emoji](https://twemoji.twitter.com/) project.
+I decided to split the emoji assets from the main app to reduce app size.
+Shipping these assets with every app release makes no sence.
+The installation should happen automatically.

 ## Implemented Features
 - Basic Markdown rendering using ShowdownJS
 - Very basic notifications (using GitHub APIv3 but I am not happy with it at the moment)